 Risk Analysis

-The table below outlines the potential risks associated with Exelon Corporation (EXC) and NuScale Power Corporation (SMR).
+The following table summarizes key risks associated with Exelon Corporation (EXC) and NuScale Power Corporation (SMR):

 Market RiskModerateHigh